pytest-dev/pytest-order/dev/_sources/index.rst.txt

 plugin also manages dependencies between tests (skips tests that depend on skipped or failed tests), but currently doesn't do any ordering.
-If you want to execute the tests in a specific order to each other, you can use ``pytest-ordering``.
+If you want to execute the tests in a specific order to each other, you can use ``pytest-order``.
 If you want to skip or xfail tests dependent on other tests you can use ``pytest-dependency``.
 If you want to have both behaviors combined, you can use both plugins together with the option :ref:`order-dependencies`--see below for more information.